IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-12-emcpp-moving-to-mcpp.md

 ### Key points

 - Make `const` member functions thread safe unless it's certain they'll never be used in a concurrent context
-- Use of `std::atomic` variables may offer better performance than a mutex, but they’re suited for manipulation of only a single variable or memory location
+- Use of `std::atomic` variables may offer better performance than a mutex, but they're suited for manipulation of only a single variable or memory location

 ## Item 17: Understand special member function generation